PLACES TO VISIT IN THE DOLOMITES IN 7 DAYS

 This high-altitude alpine pasture is popular year-round.
 Skiers love it in the winter, but summer and even spring and autumn are ideal for hiking.
 Located in the Castelrotto municipality, this picturesque plain is full of history, and you can explore castles, ruins, and churches while here.

-If you have a day left or decide to skip of my awesome suggestions 🙂 then you could do a day trip to one of these gorgeous places (though more driving included).
+If you have a day left or decide to skip one of my awesome suggestions.
+Then you could do a day trip to one of these gorgeous places (though more driving included).

-The Dolomite Mountains are a unique and stunning destination in northern Italy and I hope this post has given you a good idea about the best things do in the Dolomites.
-Driving in the Dolomites wasn’t always fun (these narrow mountain streets just not my favorite streets) but I enjoyed my Dolomites itinerary and all the beautiful places.
+The Dolomites Mountains are a unique and stunning destination in northern Italy, and I hope this post has given you a good idea about the best things to do in the Dolomites.
+Driving in the Dolomites wasn’t always fun (these narrow mountain streets just not my favorite streets), but I enjoyed my Dolomites itinerary and all the beautiful places.
 You won’t be disappointed when you see the beautiful scenery, culture, and history that make up this Italian jewel.